LabBench-Society/LabBench.Documentation/content/en/docs/scripting/toolkits/_index.md

 ---
 title: Toolkits
-description: Information on how call python code from LabBench protocols.
+description: Information about toolkits provided by LabBench.
 weight: 10
 ---

 {{% pageinfo %}}

-The purpose of this section is to provide information on how to administer a LabBench system.
+Toolkits in LabBench are **domain-specific, scriptable capability modules** that expose carefully scoped functionality to experimental protocols.

 {{% /pageinfo %}}